CyrilleB79/outlookExtended/readme.md

 ## Additional improvements

-* When the recipient you have entered in the To, Cc or Bcc fields sends automatic out of office replies or is not present anymore on the Exchange server, Outlook report it in the notification area.
+* When the recipient you have entered in the To, Cc or Bcc fields sends automatic out of office replies or is not present anymore on the Exchange server, Outlook report it in the notification area of the message window.
 In this notification area, you also have buttons to remove the address of these recipients.
-  This add-on will inform you with a ding when this notification area appear, disappear or be updated.
+  This add-on will inform you with a ding when this notification area appears, disappears or is updated.
 You can then press NVDA+shif+N / NVDA+control+shift+N once to have it read and twice to jump to this area.
-Then move with arrows on the recipient buttons and press a button to remove the corresponding recipient.
+Then move with the arrows on the recipient buttons and press a button to remove the corresponding recipient.
 * In the address book's result list, you can use horizontal table navigation commands to read the content of each column.

 ## Notes